freenas/freenas-docs/userguide/install.rst

    "dd: /dev/disk1: Permission denied" is shown, run the :command:`dd` command by typing
    :command:`sudo dd if=FreeNAS-11.0-RELEASE.iso of=/dev/rdisk1 bs=64k`.
-   This will prompt for your password.
+   This will prompt for the password.

 The :command:`dd` command can take some minutes to complete.
 Wait until the prompt returns and a message is displayed with information